ddotrollins/ddpi-student-projects/README.md

 ## Topics covered
 - Coding Principles
-- Creating a basic webpage
+- Creating a basic webpage (HTML, CSS, Javascript)
--- HTML
--- CSS
--- Javascript
 - Setting up files and using a text editor
 - How to do local development
 - Using GitHub